datastone-spirit/spirit-lora-trainer/README.md

 ## Introduction

-Spirit Lora Trainer is a robust toolkit for training Flux1-LoRA models with a focus on simplicity and reliability.
+Spirit Lora Trainer is a robust toolkit for training Flux1-LoRA models with a focus on simplicity and reliability and based on [kohya-ss script](https://github.com/kohya-ss/sd-scripts).
 It features a clean, intuitive interface that simplifies the model training process while providing real-time monitoring capabilities.
 Built on a decoupled architecture, it ensures stable training sessions.
 The toolkit supports essential machine learning workflows including model training and image captioning.

 ## Features